-- When not using the EVIC, perform the following steps: - 1.
-Enter the vehicle and close all doors. - 2.
-Place the Key Fob in the ignition switch. - 3.
+- When not using the EVIC, perform the following steps:

+- 2. Place the Key Fob in the ignition switch. - 3.
 Within 15 seconds, cycle the ignition switch between OFF and ON/RUN and then back to OFF four times ending up in the LOCK position.
 However, do not start the engine. - 4.
 Within 30 seconds, press the power door UNLOCK switch to unlock the doors. - 5.
 A single chime will indicate the completion of the programming.